STOCKS

 About Us

-Morningstar started with an idea—one great idea from a 27-year-old stock analyst.
+It started with an idea—one great idea from a 27-year-old stock analyst.
 Joe Mansueto thought it was unfair that people didn’t have access to the same information as financial professionals.
-So he hired a few people and set up shop in his apartment in 1984—to deliver investment research to everyone.
+So he hired a few people and set up shop in his apartment—to deliver investment research to everyone.
+We didn’t know then what the company would look like today, but we knew the commitment to our mission—to empower investor success—wouldn’t change.
+Now, we operate through wholly- or majority-owned subsidiaries in over 30 countries.
+We’ve empowered investors all over the world, and we’re continuing to look for new ways to help people achieve financial security.